gaswelder/ring2/readme.md

 * `hostname` - host's domain name;
 * `smtp` - SMTP listen address;
 * `pop` - POP listen address;
-* `maildir` - directory where mail will be stored.
+* `maildir` - directory where mail will be stored;
+* `debug` - if present, server and client commands will be echoed on the standard error output.

 The `hostname` should probably be the same as the output of "hostname" or "uname -n" command.
 This value affects the addresses of users.